ckeditor/ckeditor5/docs/installation/getting-started/using-api-and-events.md

 });
 ```

-In the example above, you use a selection, a command, and you change the editor's model.
+In the example above, you use a selection, a command, and you change the content using the editor's model.
 All of this could be reverted with one undo step.
 This is a simple example of what the API can do.
-To learn more, read the... or look at other API how-tos.

-TODO add more to examples to Examples and link to it. and framwork.
+Check more {@link examples/how-tos#editors-api examples}, {@link framework/architecture/core-editor-architecture CKEditor 5 core architecture} , and {@link api/index API reference}.

 ## Using events